jsforce/jsforce-website/src/documents/blog/posts/20191216-jsforce20-alpha-preview-with-schema-type-feature.html.md

 const conn = new Connection<MySchema>();
 ```

-If you give a schema type in the connection, the API calls like `SObject#find()` query or CRUD operations are to be statically checked according to the corresponding field definitions in the schema.
+If you give a schema type in the connection, API calls like `SObject#find()` query or CRUD operations are to be statically checked according to the corresponding field definitions in the schema.
 Although available fields are surely typed according to their field definitions in the Salesforce organization, fields which are not defined in the schema are currently typed to `any` - this behavior might be changed in the production release.

 ```typescript